-This Project Record Book has been created specifically for 4-H members enrolled in a Poultry 4-H project other than the Market Laying Hen Project.
+This Project Record Book has been created specifically for 4-H members enrolled in the Brevard Market Laying Hen 4-H project.
 Keeping a record book is an important part of the project.
-It will help you set goals for the project year, record your accomplishments, and provides a place to keep important records on your poultry, waterfowl, or game birds.
+It will help you set goals for the project year, record your accomplishments, and provides a place to keep important records on your poultry.